daviemakz/risen-js/README.md

 - Reformat service messages [DONE]

+- Refactor net functions [DONE]

+- Add further validation for service definition

+- Relook at method binding and avoid double binding

+- Move methods to positions where it makes sense

-- Create CircleCI pipelines for:
+- Create CircleCI pipelines for: [DONE]

-1. Testing
+1. Testing [DONE]
-2. Building & Publishing Documentation [Depends on 1]
+2. Building & Publishing Documentation [Depends on 1] [DONE]
 3. Publishing Package On Version Change [Depends on 1]

 - Update `README.md` with the following: